What is a channel?

 The next channels are often more device specific than channel 1, which is universal.
 On this thermostat, they each represent a temperature sensor.
 Therefore, place the sensor you want to use in the room to control it.

 Configuration in the app

 To configure the channels in the app, you must first add the device to the system.
-If you don't know how to do it, you can follow the link here.
+If you don't know how to do it, you can read about inclusion here.